Head of Digital Content, CARR.

 Specialist Research Areas: Right-Wing Terrorism; Political Violence; Online Extremism; Male supremacy; Misogyny

-As Digital Content Editor, Pragya develops and maintains the CARR webpages; provides support for the Centre's digital requirements; publishes the Insights Blog series; and manages the Centre's social media platforms.
+As Head of Digital Content, Pragya develops and maintains the CARR website, provides support for the Centre's digital requirements, oversees the publication of the Insights Blog series and weekly Insights Digest, and manages the Centre's social media platforms.

 Pragya Rai is a PhD candidate in the Department of Politics, History and International Relations at Loughborough University.